seanjkk/co2-emissions-project/README.md

 ### Objectives

 - Use Pandas to prepare the dataset for analysis
-- Create graphical visualizations using Matplotlib
+- Create graphs using Matplotlib
-- Create a Tableau dashboard with more visualizations
+- Create an interactive Tableau dashboard